GeekRhapsody/es-theme-tiled/Readme.md

 - Steam OS

 ## **Acknowledgments**
-Assets for the Modern style taken from Alekfull-NX: https://github.com/fagnerpc/Alekfull-NX
+Assets for the Modern style and controller icons taken from Alekfull-NX: https://github.com/fagnerpc/Alekfull-NX

 Assets for the Carbon style taken from es-theme-carbon: https://github.com/fabricecaruso/es-theme-carbon